 90 patients participating*

 A powerful network

-Different information sources are consulted in that research project including the drugs list from the patient’s pharmacy, the clinical information from the Quebec Health Record (QHR) and the medication profile in the EMR.
+Different information sources are consulted in that research project including the list of the drugs from the patient’s pharmacy, the clinical information from the Quebec Health Record (QHR) and the medication profile in the EMR.
 This way, when a patient is admitted to a hospital, the hospital pharmacist meets him if he meets the research criteria (problems and medications such as 15 or more).
 A consent form is then signed if the patient accepts to participate.
 A copy is given to the patient and one is saved in his file.
 The hospital pharmacist then completes the MedRec and writes a pharmaceutical care trajectory in Omnimed.
 This useful plan is updated by the community pharmacist and the general physician when the patient is discharged from the hospital.
 It’s worth gold as they usually don’t have access to that much clinical data in one tool.
 Beyond the treatments, this collaboration, which abolishes traditional physical obstacles, allows them to offer personalized care.
 This complete patient file overview allows the community pharmacist and the general physician to be more efficient and becomes a fantastic lever for their respective involvement.

-Furthermore, the patient’s general physician and the pharmacists can join a geriatric medicine specialist, Dre Geneviève Ricard.
+Furthermore, the patient’s general physician and the pharmacists can join a geriatric medicine specialist, Dr. Geneviève Ricard.
 This collaboration is possible thanks to electronic consultations which allow them to get answers to their ambiguous or complex questions.
 Thus, all of the healthcare professionals treating the patient since his first hospital admission have access to the clinical data saved in their EMR so the network can have in hand a complete patient file.

 This research project couldn’t have been that synergistic without the involvement of the researchers, the Clinique Médicale Memphré, the Clinique Médicale du Lac, the hospital pharmacists and the community pharmacists from Magog area.

 *March 29, 2019